Plumsail/documents-docs/source/flow/how-tos/documents/insert-images-into-DOCX-document.rst

 Let's check out next example.

-I have a list with employees in my SharePoint tenant and each time new emplyee is added to the library I want to create a docx file with some information about this new member.
+I have a list with employees in my SharePoint tenant and each time new employee is added to the library I want to create a docx file with some information about this new member.

 .. image:: ../../../_static/img/flow/how-tos/employees-list.png